 Prospects for the growth of the bank's own funds (capital), and hence the ratio between own and borrowed funds;

-The structure of attracted and borrowed funds (deposits, deposits, interbank loans, including loans from the Central Bank of the Russian Federation);
+Structure of attracted and borrowed funds (deposits, deposits, interbank loans, including loans from the Central Bank of the Russian Federation);

-Geography of attraction and borrowing of funds;
+Geography of attracting and borrowing funds;

 The ratio between ruble and foreign currency deposits (deposits);

-New forms of attracting funds in deposits;
+New forms of attracting funds to deposits;

 The deposit policy must first of all meet the following requirements: